Azubi-Africa/Career_Accelerator_LP3-Regression/README.md

     products which greatly affected supermarket sales for several weeks after the earthquake.

-**Data Preparation**

 **Hypothesis & Questions**
+- Formulate 1 null and alternate hypothesis each.

-The questions below are to be answered.
+- The questions below are to be answered.
 Do note that, you are free to draw more hypothesis from the data.

 1. Is the train dataset complete (has all the required dates)?